Capsular Contracture in Plano, TX

 At the time of this writing, we are delighted to be one of only four centers in North America that offer this non-operative, exciting and effective technique.
 We have been so impressed by its results and the response times that we think this is going to be in most plastic surgeons’ offices one day.
 Our patients are very happy that we offer this as a non-operative treatment, and many choose to have their original breast augmentation with us, knowing that we have the capability of handling this complication should it arise.
 The addition of the Aspen ultrasound treatment fits nicely with our philosophy of total patient care from start to finish in a comprehensive, caring, and professional manner at all times.

 What is the Cost of Capsular Contracture in Plano?

 The price of capsular contracture varies for each person.
 The cost depends on the extent of treatment necessary.
 The Plastic & Cosmetic Surgery Center of Texas accepts CareCredit as a financing option.

 When you choose to undergo capsular contracture, finding the right physician is crucial to the success of your procedure.
-Dr. Wilcox of the Plastic & Cosmetic Surgery Center of Texas offers highly qualified services to residents and visitors in the Plano, TX and Frisco, TX areas, as well as the communities surrounding Dallas.
+Our board certified plastic surgeons of the Plastic & Cosmetic Surgery Center of Texas offers highly qualified services to residents and visitors in the Plano, TX and Frisco, TX areas, as well as the communities surrounding Dallas.

-We offer the highest level of patient care available by customizing each treatment plan for the patient’s unique needs and concerns, and Dr. Wilcox’s record of success speaks for itself.
+We offer the highest level of patient care available by customizing each treatment plan for the patient’s unique needs and concerns, and our board certified plastic surgeons record of success speaks for itself.
 Our clients love their new aesthetics, self-confidence, and outlook on life!